Gail Patrice Lockert Anthony

 Executive Director, Carolina Common Enterprise, Durham, North Carolina

 Thomas Beckett has, for most of his career, worked as an attorney serving the needs of small and startup businesses.
 He has been professionally focused on cooperatives for the past seven years.
 He has completed and is certified by the CooperationWorks!
 Cooperative Business Development Training Program.
 Beckett speaks regularly on small business legal issues at regional and national conferences.
 He also provides business & legal education and guidance to cooperatives throughout North Carolina and the South.
 He has taught Business Law at Warren Wilson College and is certified to present the FastTrac TechVenture program, the Kauffman Foundation’s entrepreneurial training curriculum.
 Beckett has significant experience working with agriculture enterprises in the region, including cooperatives, quasi-cooperatives, and nonprofits as well as working farmers.
 He is currently on the Board of CooperationWorks, and previously served on the Boards of the Center for Participatory Change and the Appalachian Sustainable Agriculture Project (ASAP).
 Beckett received a Bachelor of Arts degree from Duke University and earned his law degree and an MBA at the University of North Carolina.
 Beckett was elected to the Shared Capital Board of Directors in 2015.
 He was nominated by Hendersonville Community Co-op.
-Beckett was elected Secretary in July 2017, and he serves on the Finance and Executive Committees.
+Beckett serves on the Loan Committee.

 Alex Betzenheimer, President